 The thing about funerals is - we will all have one.
 However, from dealing with the subject on such a regular basis, we understand that organising such a significant event can be seriously tough for families and loved ones going through bereavement or grief.
 Many avoid talking to those close to them about their wishes before the event so they are left with lots of decisions to make around music, casket, style of funeral, guest list, flowers, readings etc. Add into this the stress of losing said loved one and what could potentially be quite a hefty bill at the end - a bad time can be made a lot worse.

-There is a solution to prevent all this stress and uncertainty, and although organising your own funeral may be a daunting prospect, here are 4 reasons why a pre-paid funeral plan is something that’s worth thinking about.
+There is a solution to help reduce all this stress and uncertainty, and although organising your own funeral may be a daunting prospect, here are four reasons why a Prepaid Funeral Plan from Dignity is something that’s worth thinking about.

 1. A sensible investment